reactql/old_docs/source/setup.md

 ... to run through the interactive project wizard.

-ReactQL will create a new starter kit in the folder of your choosing, install the required NPM modules, and set everything up.
+ReactQL will download the [starter kit source](https://github.com/reactql/kit) from Github, extract the archive to your chosen folder, install the required NPM modules, and set everything up.
 When finished, usage instructions will be dumped to your console.

 <h2 id="development">Running in development</h2>